 \section{Conclusion}

 We analysed the importance of extracting diverse content tags for image privacy classification.
-While previous studies suggested that abstract tags better represent images for privacy~\cite{galfre2019exploring_abstract_concepts}, we found that the tag concreteness has a substantial impact only when a small number of tags per image description are used and the annotation instructions were open (as opposed to object-guided).
-We demonstrated that as the number of tags increases beyond 13, the performance gap between models trained on different tag types diminishes, and they begin to perform similarly.
+While a previous study suggested that abstract tags better represent images for privacy~\cite{galfre2019exploring_abstract_concepts}, we found that as the number of tags per image description increases beyond 13, the performance gap between models trained on different tag types diminishes, and they begin to perform similarly.
 When only a small number of tags are available, the optimal choice of tag type becomes critical and is closely related to the subjectivity of the task: for object-guided annotation, concrete tags perform best, although abstract tags remain competitive; for subjective annotation, abstract tags provide richer information and outperform concrete ones.

-Considering that tag-based or interpretable classification often explains decisions with a small number of tags, we encourage future research to incorporate not only object-oriented concepts but also abstract concepts, particularly for subjective tasks, in order to capture richer and more diverse descriptions.
-However, since the detection of abstract tags may be more difficult~\cite{hessel2018quantifying_the_visual_concreteness}, with the large tag budget, such tags can be successfully replaced with concrete, object-related tags without a significant impact on the performance.
+Considering that tag-based or interpretable classification often explains decisions with a small number of tags, future research should incorporate not only object-oriented concepts but also abstract concepts, particularly for subjective tasks.
+However, since the detection of abstract tags may be more difficult~\cite{hessel2018quantifying_the_visual_concreteness}, with a large tag budget, concrete, object-related tags can replace abstract tags without a significant impact on the performance.
 Furthermore, classifier performance can benefit significantly from even modest increases in the detailedness of tag descriptions, especially for tasks where labelling is not strictly object-guided.